Wasp nest – Darázsfészek

 Roll out the dough to a thickness of 4-5 mm, spread the butter on top evenly, then scatter ground walnuts all over.
 Roll up the dough and cut into 12 pieces.
 Lay the “snails” in the baking pan leaving some space among them.

-Let them rise for 30-40 minutes and then place in a preheated 180°C oven to bake.
+Let them rise for 30-40 minutes and then place in an oven preheated to 180°C / 356°F to bake.
 When the pastries start getting a pale colour, brush the tops with hot milk and continue to bake until golden brown (baking takes 30-35 minutes).